The State of Robotics, AI & AV Startups in North America: what I found in 2022

 While I had already booked flights to visit Pittsburgh Robotics Discovery on the following day, I decided to make a quick stop in Boston for a day trip to catch up with the robotics community.
 The chosen event was MassRobotics Demo Day, in Westborough, a port-town area accessible by free shuttle buses from Boston Logan Airport.
 It took me about half an hour from landing until I could arrive at the harbour area, which was super easier and way faster than expected.

-As I had taken an early flight from Toronto, arriving at 11:50am in the sunny harbour area was a nice invitation to try a crabster (crab + lobster sandwich) and make sure I wouldn’t have any allergic reaction (lately, I’ve been avoiding raw shrimp or eel).
-These local shops might be quite famous among locals, as by 12noon all seats were taken, and among the customers, some Japanese ladies dressing their latest Marimekko collection that almost missed the last seats outside.
+As I had taken an early flight from Toronto, arriving at 11:50am in the sunny harbour area was a nice invitation to try a crabster (crab + lobster sandwich) and make sure I wouldn’t have any allergic reaction.
+These local shops might be quite famous among locals, as by 12noon all seats were taken, and among the customers, some Japanese ladies with their latest Marimekko collection, almost missing the last seats outside.

 One of the questions for a VC investing in early stage hardware and manufacturing related-tech is why a place like Boston is still relevant for investments in startups in robotics, AI & AV.
 The number of companies might call the attention, including a few pre-seed stage ones.